laymonage/content/about.md

 title: About me
 ---

 Hi, I'm Sage.
-I build up and break down stuff in the open.
+I build things up and break them down in the open.

 In early 2021, I got my bachelor's degree in Computer Science from Universitas Indonesia.
 Shortly after, I worked as a Frontend Developer at a startup in